Anaraquelpengelly/EC_graph_task/README.md

  In both notebooks, I decided to convert the dataset to a homogenous dataset in the interest of simplicity and time.

+ In hindsight, it would have perhaps been easier to use a simpler model, either a Complex model or another type of graph model or even convert the problem to a non-knowledge graph problem.

 # How to run the notebooks

 To run the notebooks, a python3.9 virtualenvironment needs to be used, and the libraries in `requirements.txt` need to be installed as so: